 Take a look at Grab, for example.
 15 years ago, the idea of a SuperApp, an all-in-one digital service, ranging from ordering food and taxis to paying bills with the tap of a finger, was unimaginable.
 With the help of funding from several venture capitalists, Grab took off and is now a cornerstone of the delivery industry in Southeast Asia.

 The benefits of venture capital

-As startups might not have enough experience to navigate or manage the choppy waters of the corporate world, the venture capital firm will usually appoint someone with enough experience to guide the running of the business.
-Aside from getting funding and guidance from a professional, going the VC route also brings the following benefits:
+As startups might not have enough experience to navigate or manage the rough waters of the corporate world, the venture capital firm will usually appoint someone with enough experience to guide the running of the business.
+Aside from getting funding and guidance from a professional, other benefits of venture capital are as follows:

 2. No salary and repayment required

 A venture capitalist is likely to ask for shares in the company in exchange for their help and expertise instead of asking for a set amount of money or a repayment scheme for their services.
 VCs know that when investing in startups, they need to give them time to grow and flourish before any real ROI is visible.
 This is one good benefit of venture capital as it somewhat takes away the pressure to be at the top right from the get-go.